 - In-Scope Services: Each assessment applies to a specific set of Microsoft services.

 - Microsoft-managed controls: For each cloud service, Microsoft implements and manages a set of compliance controls for applicable standards and regulations.

-- Customer-managed controls: This is the collection of controls implemented by your organization when you take actions for each control.
+- Customer-managed controls: These controls are implemented by your organization when you take actions for each control.